razvantomegea/movin-contracts/Whitepaper.md

 - Rewards are calculated based on: stake amount × APR × time staked
 - APR is determined by the lock period multiplier
 - Rewards can be claimed individually or all at once
+- **Reward Expiration**: Staking rewards expire if not claimed within 1 day of the calculation period.
-- No burn fee on staking rewards
+- No burn fee on claiming staking rewards
-- 1% burn fee on unstaking (UNSTAKE_BURN_FEES_PERCENT)
+- 1% burn fee on unstaking (`UNSTAKE_BURN_FEES_PERCENT`)

 ### 3. Activity Tracking System